moovida/remarkable-hyutilities/README.md

 If that one is pushed, the application will:

 * compress all your data on the device
-* download the tar.gz archive to teh loacl folder
+* download the tar.gz archive to the local folder
 * remove the archive from the device again

 **Note that the backup action can be very long going if you have many data on the device.
-Let the app teh time to finish.**
+Let the app the time to finish.**

 ## Restart device

 There is also a restart device button.
 Once uploads have been done, it is better to restart your device.
-It can be done manually or through teh button.
+It can be done manually or through the button.

 # Warning